neuresthetics/graphtacular/README.md

 NOTE: Driver, Kernel, and GEXF file save prototypes are functional but incomplete, so their methods are not documented yet.

 ***

-## Change Log

-17MAY2019 repo migration to Neuresthetics

-30MAY2019 clustering, seeding, gexp output(for rendering), readme overhaul

-11JUN2019 considering taking what I've learned so far and rewriting the entire thing in Python, then transpiling down to C for speed.